prisms-center/IntegrationTools/README.md

 - Implement the same API as PFunctions for evaluating the value of a finite element field, its first derivatives, and it's second derivatives
 - Currently support exists for reading fields from .vtk files using "Quad" elements in 2D and "Hexahedron" elements in 3D

+This code is developed by the PRedictive Integrated Structural Materials Science Center (PRISMS), at the University of Michigan, which is supported by the U.S. Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering under Award #DE-SC0008637.

 Dependencies
 ============